Ecopetrol S.A. (EC) Downgrade Issued by Wall Street Gurus

 EC’s Market Performance

-EC stocks went down by -9.53% for the week, with a monthly jump of 9.29% and a quarterly performance of 6.18%, while its annual performance rate touched -21.14%.
-The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 3.61% for Ecopetrol S.A.
-The simple moving average for the period of the last 20 days is -5.07% for EC stocks with a simple moving average of -3.94% for the last 200 days.
+EC stocks went down by -2.95% for the week, with a monthly drop of -2.25% and a quarterly performance of 6.46%, while its annual performance rate touched -21.37%.
+The volatility ratio for the week stands at 3.94% while the volatility levels for the past 30 days are set at 3.29% for Ecopetrol S.A.
+The simple moving average for the period of the last 20 days is -5.14% for EC stocks with a simple moving average of -2.44% for the last 200 days.

 Analysts’ Opinion of EC